 - Helps in protecting body cells from external influences, such as air pollution, UV radiation and free radicals.

-- Important for the eyes: it plays a role in the functioning of the retina and helps to keep seeing clearly in the dark.
+- Important for the eyes: it plays a role in functioning of the retina and helps to keep seeing clearly in the dark.

 - Plays a role in the development of body protein and DNA and supports the process of cell renewal.

-- Important for
+- Important for vitamin A metabolism.

 Infants can, due to a shortage of zinc, catch growth retardation and severe malnutrition.
 Other effects of zinc shortage may include: delayed growth, impaired taste and smell, prostate problems, infertility, hair loss, skin defects and night blindness.